James-Miele-Uconn/QKD-STN-Sim/README.md

 --classic_time <br />
 &emsp; The amount of time required for the classical phase of QKD.
 Defaults to 100 miliseconds. <br />
 --node_mode <br />
-&emsp; Whether the non-user nodes in the graph should be trusted nodes (TN) or simple trusted nodes (STN).
+&emsp; Whether the non-user nodes should be trusted nodes (TN) or simple trusted nodes (STN).
 Defaults to TN.